PASCAL-Noa/Portfolio/README.md

 npm run dev
 ```

-The site will be available locally at `http://localhost:3000`.
+The site will be available at `www.noa-pascal.com`.